-As a rigorous program for advanced professionals, the Executive MBA Program requires a significant commitment from students and the organizations they work for.
-To help position students for success, Kellogg requires all applicants to obtain sponsorship from their companies for the time involved in attending the program.
-Financial sponsorship, while encouraged, is not required.
+As a rigorous program for advanced working professionals, the Executive MBA Program requires a significant commitment from students and their employers.
+To help position you for success, Kellogg requires you to obtain time sponsorship from your company for the duration of the program.
+Financial sponsorship is not required.

 What is time sponsorship?

-While the Executive MBA Program is specifically designed to meet the schedule of a busy executive, the average student misses two or more workdays per month.
+While the Executive MBA Program is specifically designed to meet the schedule of a busy executive, the average student is in class for two or more workdays per month.
 Time sponsorship is an agreement between an employee and employer that acknowledges and approves of this time commitment without the employee needing to use personal time off.

 Is time sponsorship required?

 Yes.
 Employees are required to secure time sponsorship from their employers as part of the application process.
 Time sponsorship must be documented in a sponsorship letter prepared on company letterhead and signed by someone at the organization with the authority to grant the time off.
 See sample letters in the teal sidebar for inspiration.